hartmaj2/cs-tabor-is/denik.md

 ### DONE:
 - Used div with flex instead of quick grid so I can align the buttons to the right (each row is a flex box and columns are items)
-- Add id to meal dto so I can use it to delete it from database
+- Add id to meal dto so I can use it to delete it from database (the db needs the id for find function)